 When it comes to existing storage areas, efficiency is the key.
 Here, it’s important to utilize as much vertical space as possible, because horizontal space probably won’t be an option.
 A custom closet builder will know how to get the most storage out of the room already provided, or if you really wanted to move a wall, the builder could certainly help with that, as well.

-Need to find a pro for your custom closet build?Find Pros
+Ready to start your custom closet build?Find Pros

 Custom Closet Organizers